 3 Min Read

-All your loved ones and influencers on social media will tell you about the importance of integrating fitness in your daily routine.
+All your loved ones and influencers on social media will tell you about the importance of integrating fitness into your daily routine.
 You might get pumped up and go for a long run.
 But eventually, you have to figure out what works for you.

 Lately, the yoga vs weight training debate has picked up the heat.
 There is a group of people that believe in the holistic approach towards fitness and focus on the end goal of achieving physical well-being.
-The other group, which usually consists for gymming enthusiast, is often talking about the modern approach to getting in your best shape.
+The other group, which usually consists of a gymming enthusiast, is often talking about the modern approach to getting in your best shape.
 Who is the right one?